intmus/inttheory/_02-int-scales-keys/e1-overtones.md

 - how we determine if an interval is in tune.
 - why we use a harmonic system based on perfect intervals and thirds.

+## Bernstein on the importance of the overtone series

+Let's start by watching this video of Leonard Bernstein discussing an entertaining supposition as to how the overtone series helps to explain harmony's evolution throughout the ages.
+Keep in mind that each evolutionary step he discusses adds another partial from the overtone series.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Gt2zubHcER4" frameborder="0" allowfullscreen></iframe>

 ## The Structure of the Overtone Series

 The overtone series is a series of intervals, or a *harmonic series*, above a given pitch.
 We call the lowest pitch the *fundamental*, and every tone above it is considered an *overtone*.
 In the example below, `C2` is the fundamental, `C3` is the first overtone, `G3` is the second overtone, and so on.